kaveenaram/TouringData/README.md

 venue recommendations outside of toronto have not been thoroughly tested. api usage is limited by available credits. some edge cases with very small audiences may require further testing.

+## next steps

+- create a ML venue recommendation algorithm
+- rework the collection of artist local monthly listener data for the recommendation algorithm while still preserving cache

 ## running the project